Canon (music): Contemporary canons

 A famous piano piece, "River Flows in You" in the key of F# minor by South Korean Pianist Lee Ru-ma or Yiruma, features a repetitive canon using the same key progression (F#, D, A, E x2).
 Since its recognition online, there have been multiple covers of the song, including a mashup of it with Johann Pachelbel's Canon and Gigue in D Major.

 In his early work, such as Piano Phase (1967) and Clapping Music (1972), Steve Reich used a process he calls phasing which is a "continually adjusting" canon with variable distance between the voices, in which melodic and harmonic elements are not important, but rely simply on the time intervals of imitation.

+The Prophet's Song, a 1975 song by British rock band Queen features a prominent vocal canon bridge section sung by Freddie Mercury from 3:25, where the vocal canon begins, to 4:49, where the vocal canon transitions into a vocal harmony section.
+The vocal canon was produced by early tape delay devices, and has been cited as one of Queen's finest studio achievements.